earlywarningtoolbox/spatial_warnings/README.md

 This work is licensed under an MIT license.
-Some code included in unit tests has been written by Cosma Rohilla Shalizi [http://bactra.org/](http://bactra.org/) and is redistributed in its entirety with the R package as specified in its README file.
+Some code included in unit tests has been written by Cosma Rohilla Shalizi [http://bactra.org/](http://bactra.org/) and is redistributed in its entirety with the source of this R package as specified in its README file.

 The MIT License (MIT)